MPiwowarski/inforgen-angularJS/README.md

 3. Run the Web UI
 * Open cmder and go to the directory of the frontend folder
 * Type command: npm install
-* Then typ command: bower install
+* Then type command: bower install
 * To run the web ui type command: gulp serve